Union State: History of formation

 Nevertheless, the nature of the political entity remained vague.
-Under pressure from his political opponents, who argued for a reunion of the two states, and from Belarusian President Alexander Lukashenko, who sought to tie his excessively weak economy to Russia's stronger one, Russian President Boris Yeltsin initiated the creation of the Union to harmonize the political and economic differences between the two countries.
-According to some observers, Lukashenko's intention was also to gain great power, becoming president of a future Russia-Belarus federation after Yeltsin's demise due to his all-time low popularity.
-However, after Yeltsin resigned, Vladimir Putin was elected in 2000 to succeed him as Russian president.
+Under pressure from his political opponents, who argued for a reunion of the two states, and from Belarusian president Alexander Lukashenko, who sought to tie his excessively weak economy to Russia's stronger one, Russian president Boris Yeltsin initiated the creation of the Union to harmonize the political and economic differences between the two countries.
+In foreign affairs, Lukashenko held a long-term goal of unifying Belarus with Russia.

+According to some observers, Lukashenko's intention was also to gain great power, becoming president of a future Russia–Belarus federation after Yeltsin's demise due to his all-time low popularity and was succeeded by Vladimir Putin as president in 2000.
 There was also the Freedom March, a 1999 protest against unification in the Belarusian capital of Minsk.
 Putin's election and the Freedom March forced Lukashenko to cancel his plans and maintain a balance between the independence of Belarus and Putin's increasing pressure for further integration of the two countries into the Union State.

 The Treaty on the Creation of a Union State of Russia and Belarus was signed on 8 December 1999.
-The intention was to achieve a federation like the Soviet Union, with a common head of state, legislature, flag, coat of arms, anthem, constitution, army, citizenship and currency.
+The intention was to achieve a federation, with a common head of state, legislature, flag, coat of arms, anthem, constitution, army, citizenship and currency.
+The treaty proclaimed the creation of a Union State "which shall mark a new stage in the process of unification of the peoples of the two countries into a democratic State ruled by law".
+It also stressed that the Union State "shall be a secular, democratic, social State ruled by law in which political and ideological diversity are recognized".
 The Union was ratified by the Russian State Duma on 22 December 1999 and the National Assembly of Belarus on 26 January 2000.
-On the latter date the Treaty and the Union came into effect.
+On the latter date, the Treaty and the Union came into effect.

-Then Kazakh President Nursultan Nazarbayev had put forward a similar proposal in 1994, envisioning the founding of a Eurasian union, but this proposal was not adopted until 29 May 2014 with the formation of the Eurasian Economic Union.
+Kazakh president Nursultan Nazarbayev had put forward a similar proposal in 1994, envisioning the founding of a Eurasian union, but this proposal was not adopted until 29 May 2014 with the formation of the Eurasian Economic Union.